egamorim/purchase-api/README.md

     }

 Response codes:
-- 201 - If purchase was created
+- 201 - If purchase is created
-- 400 - If problems was found on request payload
+- 400 - If problems is found on request payload
-- 403 - If the head parameter Bearer was not found
+- 403 - If the head parameter Bearer is not found

 > Get all purchase stored